Al-Biruni: Life

-Mathematics, astronomy and invention of minutes and seconds
+Astronomy

 Of the 146 books written by al-Bīrūnī, 95 are devoted to astronomy, mathematics, and related subjects like mathematical geography.
 He lived during the Islamic Golden Age, when the Abbasid Caliphs promoted astronomical research, because such research possessed not only a scientific but also a religious dimension: in Islam worship and prayer require a knowledge of the precise directions of sacred locations, which can be determined accurately only through the use of astronomical data.

 In carrying out his research, al-Biruni used a variety of different techniques dependent upon the particular field of study involved.

 His major work on astrology is primarily an astronomical and mathematical text; he states: "I have begun with Geometry and proceeded to Arithmetic and the Science of Numbers, then to the structure of the Universe and finally to Judicial Astrology[sic], for no one who is worthy of the style and title of Astrologer[sic] who is not thoroughly conversant with these for sciences."
 In these earlier chapters he lays the foundations for the final chapter, on astrological prognostication, which he criticises.
-He was the first to make the semantic distinction between astronomy and astrology, and, in a later work, wrote a refutation of astrology, in contradistinction to the legitimate science of astronomy, for which he expresses wholehearted support.
+In a later work, he wrote a refutation of astrology, in contradistinction to the legitimate science of astronomy, for which he expresses wholehearted support.
 Some suggest that his reasons for refuting astrology relate to the methods used by astrologers being based upon pseudoscience rather than empiricism and also to a conflict between the views of the astrologers and those of the orthodox theologians of Sunni Islam.